aminsha/aminsha/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-**Amin Shahraki** has received his Ph.D. from University of Oslo in 2020 in the field of Computer  science focusing on *Internet of Things (IoT)* and the use of *Data Science* in IoT network management
+**Amin Shahraki** has received his Ph.D. from University of Oslo in 2020 in the field of Computer  science focusing on *Internet of Things (IoT)* and the use of *Data Science* in IoT network management.

+He was a visiting fellow at [Clouds Lab](http://www.cloudbus.org/) at the Unviersity of Melbourne (Australia) from August 2019 to February 2020 under supervision of Distinguished Professor [Rajkumar Buyya](www.buyya.com)

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.